Career Information | Jobs Database

 Forestry is the science and art of cultivating, maintaining, and developing forests for current and future uses.
 Typical tasks of a professional forester include but are not limited to:

 A professional forester holds a Bachelor of Science (B.S.) degree from a Society of American Foresters accredited forestry school.
-According to the National Association of Colleges and Employers (NACE) Fall 2005 Salary survey, students graduating with a B.S. degree in forestry received an average starting salary of $27,250 per year.
-Starting salaries for those who have earned an M.S. degree averaged $45,540, and for those with a Ph.D. degree averaged $48,442.
+According to the National Association of Colleges and Employers (NACE) Spring 2016 Salary survey, students graduating with a B.S. degree in forestry received an average starting salary of $34,412 per year.
+Starting salaries for those who have earned an M.S. degree averaged $44,111, and for those with a Ph.D. degree averaged $48,281.
 Starting salaries in various employment sectors will vary depending on experience.
 To become competitive in today’s economy, students are encouraged to take advantage of internship, cooperative education, and summer employment opportunities.

-The Society of American Foresters accredits the Mississippi State University program in Forestry.
+The Society of American Foresters accredits the five concentrations under the Mississippi State University Forestry major.
 The Department is consistently recognized as one of the premier programs in the South and one of the top programs in the U.S. Additionally, the forestry program is ranked in the top 5 among the Southeastern Conference schools.
 Our graduate program is ranked in the top 20 according to the 1999 Gourman Report of graduate forestry programs in the nation.
 If you are interested in pursuing a career in forestry from Mississippi State University, please contact the Forestry Department (325-2949), the College of Forest Resources Office of Student Services (325-9376), or the Career Center (325-3344) for more information.

 Students or Graduates interested in employment should vist the College of Forest Resources Jobs Database for the most recent information and job postings